 They must now try to satisfy 4 conflicting sets of interests, whilst also reaching out to the 48%

-This division is the nature of the current paradox facing the Brexit leaders post referendum and the main reason why things are not progressing.
-Having appealed to the anti-globalists on a platform of immigration they must now try to satisfy 4 conflicting sets of interests, whilst also reaching out to the 48%.
+This division is the nature of the current paradox facing the Brexit leaders post referendum and the main reason why things are not progressing. (note: this blog was written a year ago but progress is still minimal, in fact the government negotiating position is, if anything, even less clear than it was a year ago) Having appealed to the anti-globalists on a platform of immigration they must now try to satisfy 4 conflicting sets of interests, whilst also reaching out to the 48%.
 And all this has to occur whilst negotiating with 27 other countries who, understandably, are somewhat miffed.

 However, although Leave represents 52% of the vote, in reality this represents a loose coalition of 4 disparate groups, each representing no more than 25% of the total population, with opposing views in almost all areas and whose only common ground is that they all voted for an unspecified and deliberately vague Brexit.
 They will not find a solution that satisfies all of them.
 The only sane & practical answer is to return to some variation of remain, and the only thing really stopping this is the political difficulty of admitting the referendum was too simplistic and too vague and therefore fatally flawed.